arecker/cookbook/recipes/soups-and-stews/alexs-chili.md

 Author: Alex Recker

 Alex's Chili is a quick and easy way to please your guests.
 It only takes 5 days to prepare.
+This recipe makes about 2 gallons of chili, which is plenty for up to 30 people.

 ## Materials